alexeevg/grpc-deadlock/README.md

 # grpc-deadlock
 This repository demonstrates a problem using https://github.com/grpc/grpc-node/tree/master/packages/grpc-native-core in Docker environment with default configuration (without IPv6 support).
+The problem does not arise if IPv6 is enabled.

 The gist of the problem is gRPC calls using IPv6 addresses block Node.js event loop forever instead of reporting a connection error:
 ```javascript
 const grpc = require('grpc');